 top of page

-Our Deeper Change events hosts speakers, artists and workshops to address and move us toward systemic change throughout our society, with an emphasis on New Haven.
+Deeper Change Forums -- and our newest offering, Deeper Change Salons -- host speakers, artists and workshops to address and move us toward systemic change throughout our society, with an emphasis on New Haven.
 Events allow community members to hear from and learn with each other and with featured presenters who are working at root levels of for change.
 Topics have ranged from environmental justice to wellbeing, organizing to art as disrupting injustice.

-Deeper Change Forums are open to all and offered freely.
-Registration is required and will open six weeks prior to event.
+Deeper Change Forums and Deeper Change Salons are open to all and offered freely.
+Registration is required for all events.

 DCF Current